NoFollow, UGC and Sponsored Rel Tags (Here’s What You Need To Know)

 NoFollow links have traditionally been ignored by Google (at least where crawling and ranking are concerned).
 Going forward, however, Google will begin treating NoFollow tags as “hints” meaning that it may or may not choose to crawl them.
-Their value will be weighed depending on a range of factors such as the type of site, type of placement and relevance to page content.
+Their value will be weighted depending on a range of factors such as the type of site, type of placement and relevance to page content.

 This change came into full effect in 2020.
 Although many SEO agencies believe that the search giant has been treating NoFollow tags this way for quite some time before then.

 It’s not like they’d tell us!

 In an age where consumers know that they have a wealth of choice available to them online, social proof is an increasingly valuable commodity for businesses.
 User Generated Content (UGC) like comments, reviews and forum posts can make a huge difference when it comes to increasing the value of a brand in the eyes of the consumers who might need it.

 When it comes to rankings, however, UGC is decidedly less useful.
-Indeed, the plethora of spammy links that were the bane of webmasters’ lives a few years back are part of the reason NoFollow tags exist in the first place.
+Indeed, the plethora of spammy links that were the bane of webmasters’ lives a few years back is part of the reason NoFollow tags exist in the first place.
 Interestingly, Google seems to have softened its stance in UGC to some extent.
-It has stated that if UGC is created by a trusted contributor, a UGC tag may not be necessary.
+It has been stated that if UGC is created by a trusted contributor, a UGC tag may not be necessary.

 If you are a CMS user (i.e. you have a WordPress blog) it’s more than likely that newer versions of different management systems will start automatically adding UGC tags to blog comments regardless of quality or outbound links.